A National Tradition

 Examples in Ann Arbor include the Silas Douglas House at 502 E. Huron (1848 with additions in the 1850s and 1860s), the Palmer-Ryan House at 205 N. Division (1868/1876; the DKE Shant at 611 E. William (1878), First Congregational Church 608 E. William (1876), and St. Andrew's Episcopal Church at 306 N. Division (1867/1880/1903/1951).
 An unusually fine example of the style is the Gate House at Forest Hill Cemetery at 415 Observatory (1858/1874).
 Many of these examples were the work of British trained architect Gordon Lloyd.

 St. Andrew's received the Project of the Year Award from the HDC in 2010 after a major renovation was completed.
-First Congregational Church received a Preservation Award in 1989.
-Many of the others have received Preservation Awards from the HDC over the years.
+First Congregational Church, another Gothic Revival church, received a Preservation Award in 1989.

 Susan Wineberg, 2022